 Known as the winter capital of Poland, the resort town of Zakopane at the base of the Tantras is most popular for being the prime spot for winter sports in the cold seasons and climbing and hiking in the summer months.

-One of the most popular scenic areas for both is the Western peak at Kasprowy Wierch that is easily reached by a cable car from the center of the resort.
-It’s also a good starting point for other sought after Polish landmarks and activities like the Tantra National Park, Lake Morskie Oko, and kayak rafting through the Dunajec Gorge.
+One of the most popular scenic areas for both is the Western peak at Kasprowy Wierch which is easily reached by a cable car from the center of the resort.
+It’s also a good starting point for other sought-after Polish landmarks and activities like the Tantra National Park, Lake Morskie Oko, and rafting through the Dunajec Gorge.

 Krupówki street is lively with museums like Karol Szymanowski’s Museum and churches like the Old Church and Cemetary.
 Not to mention all the shops and restaurants where you can sample the best of Polish food.